The Reverend Courtney Clayton Jenkins

 Rev. Jenkins is Co-Founder of the Without Walls Ministry, a retreat designed to glorify God and edify women in ministry.
 She has served on numerous boards and committees of local and national ecumenical organizations.
 She has also worked intentionally on teaching and training for anti-racism and youth ministry programs, life-skills for low-income and incarcerated persons, dating anti-violence programs for young adults and African American history as a form of empowering and building community.

-In January 2012, Cleveland Magazine selected Rev. Cory and Rev. Courtney as one of the “Most Interesting Couples.”
-In July of the same year, they were featured by Black Enterprise Magazine as a new paradigm for careers in faith.
+- Cleveland Magazine selected Rev. Cory and Rev. Courtney as one of the “Most Interesting Couples.” and they were featured by Black Enterprise Magazine as a new paradigm for careers in faith.

 Rev. Jenkins is committed to and humbled by God’s calling and purpose upon her life.
-As she joyfully leads her congregation in serving God, she continues to pursue discipleship well beyond its walls to find new ways for the next generation to impact this nation with His unconditional love and almighty power.
+As she joyfully leads her congregation in service to God, she continues to pursue discipleship well beyond its walls to find new ways for the next generation to impact this nation with God’s unconditional love and almighty power.